-13.9.1 Are permitted but only outside the two volumes defined in Ar.13.6:
+13.9.1 Are permitted

+only outside the two volumes defined in Ar.13.6

-- safety equipment and structures which are not part of the survival cell,
+- · safety equipment and structures which are not part of the survival cell,

 - tool kit,

 - seat(s),

 - driving controls,

 - electronic equipment,

-- drink system,
+- · drink system,

 - ballast,

 - jacks,

 - ventilation ducts,

 - door locking mechanism.

-13.9.2 The auxiliary batteries are permitted in the cockpit.
+- 13.9.2 The auxiliary batteries are permitted in the cockpit.
 These components must be covered by a rigid and efficient protective material in the event of a crash if a danger for the driver.

-13.9.3 Nothing may hinder the cockpit exit (see Article 13.10.3).
+- 13.9.3 Nothing may hinder the cockpit exit (see Article 13.10.3).

-13.9.4 The way the equipment permitted is fitted in the cockpit is subject to FIA/ACO Technical Delegates assessment.
+- 13.9.4 The way the equipment permitted is fitted in the cockpit is subject to FIA/ACO Technical Delegates assessment.
+All fittings must be able to withstand 25g deceleration in any direction.

-13.9.5 Are permitted but only outside the driver volume defined in Article 13.6 and respecting Article 13.11:
+- 13.9.5 Are permitted but only outside the driver volume defined in Article 13.6 and respecting Article 13.11:

-- driver cooling system, - ventilation ducts.
+- · driver cooling system,

+- ventilation ducts.